NoamBeiruty15/AI-google-dino/ README.md

 ## Features

-- **AI Player**: Uses NEAT to evolve neural networks that control the bird.
+- **AI Player**: Uses NEAT to evolve neural networks that control the dino.
-- **User Player**: Space bar to jump, the user controls the bird.
+- **User Player**: Space bar to jump, down arrow to duck, the user controls the dino.
 - **User Interface**: Pygame-based UI with smooth graphics and animations.
-- **Dynamic Environment**: Pipes spawn randomly, making the game more challenging.
+- **Dynamic Environment**: Obstacles spawn randomly, making the game more challenging.
-- **Score Tracking**: Keeps track of the score based on pipes passed.
+- **Score Tracking**: Keeps track of the score based on time.

 ### Dependencies